Healthiest Ways to Cook Tasty Meals

 One great thing about baking is that you don’t have to add any oil at all.
 One piece of baked chicken has about 150 or 160 calories.
 If you were to eat the same exact piece of chicken fried, that number would jump up to about 400 calories—a huge leap—not to mention all the saturated fats and other things that you’d be ingesting.
 Baking involves less than half the calories, and nowhere near as much unhealthy fat, which makes a big difference.
 Baking is a great alternative.
 If you do choose to bake using oil, make sure that you’re using a healthy option like olive oil or coconut oil, and load up on all of those delicious spices that are great in fighting inflammation.

 When you sauté your food, you’re probably cooking food that’s either been cut into smaller pieces or very thin pieces.
 Because of this, you do not need to cook your food for too long and that’s what makes sautéing a great cooking option.
 Remember, smaller portion sizes and shorter cooking times are going to equally keeping nutrients locked in.
 Keep in mind though, that what you sauté your food in makes a big difference, so be sure to always use healthy oils like olive oil, coconut oil, or avocado oil.
 You can also use a healthy fat like ghee (or clarified butter) which can handle a higher amount of heat.
-Tune in to our next video for more information on health oils.

-You can water sauté you vegetables as well.
+You can water to sauté your vegetables as well.
 All you have to do is add a little bit of water instead of oil and cook your vegetables as you would if you were using oil.
 To sauté spinach, add some garlic in a frying pan, add one or two cups of spinach on low to medium heat and cook for one minute or less.
 You can pair with some quinoa or some nice baked chicken, for a healthy, tasty meal cooked the healthy way.

 If you want a really delicious meal, try a piece of poached salmon with some lemon, garlic, salt, and pepper with a little bit of cilantro on top.
 When poaching food, you’re cooking in hot water that’s kept to a simmer, just below boiling.
 Be sure to poach your food in a pan that fits the food in the best possible way.
 This allows you to use the least amount of water possible, which will reduce cooking time and keep food as nutritious as possible.